sundarram1608/statistical_data_analysis/README.md

 - Open the Code file and run all the cells.
 (Same Folder hierarchy as in repository to be used)

-*This analysis was performed by me as a part of my course work in Post Graduate Program in Data Science & Business Analytics*
+**This detailed analysis was performed by me as a part of my course work in Post Graduate Program in Data Science & Business Analytics**